Ian-Cross/School-Projects/CIS-4820/README.md

 make changes to the graphics code (in graphics.c or visible.c) then you may have to recode the changes in assignment 2.

-## Submitting the Assignment
+### Submitting the Assignment

-Put all of the files in a directory names 4820 so they unpack into this directory.
+Put all of the files in a directory named 4820 so they unpack into this directory.

 Submit the assignment using Courselink.
 Submit only the source code